TIBCOSoftware/snappydata/docs/programming_guide.md

 Generally, the column table is used for analytical purpose.
 To this end, most of the operations (read or write) on it are bulk operations.
 Taking advantage of this fact the rows are compressed column wise and stored.

 In SnappyData, the column table consists of two components, delta row buffer and column store.
 We try to support individual insert of single row, we store them in a delta row buffer which is write optimized and highly available.
-Once the size of buffer reaches the COLUMN_BATCH_SIZE set by user, the delta row buffer is compressed column wise and stored in the column store.
+Once the size of buffer reaches the COLUMN_BATCH_SIZE set by the user, the delta row buffer is compressed column wise and stored in the column store.
-Any query on column table, also takes into account the row cached buffer.
+Any query on column table also takes into account the row cached buffer.
 By doing this, we ensure that the query does not miss any data.

 #### Catalog in SnappyStore
 We use a persistent Hive catalog for all our metadata storage.
 All table, schema definition are stored here in a reliable manner.
-As we intend be able to quickly recover from driver fail over, we chose GemFireXd itself to store meta information.
-This gives us the ability to query underlying GemFireXD to reconstruct the metastore in case of a driver fail over.
+As we intend be able to quickly recover from driver failover, we chose GemFireXd itself to store meta information.
+This gives us the ability to query underlying GemFireXD to reconstruct the meta store in case of a driver failover.

 <!--<mark>There are pending work towards unifying DRDA & Spark layer catalog, which will part of future releases. </mark>-->